Why Your Next Campaign Must Be Mobile-First

 Best practices for mobile navigation:

-• Make Buttons Thumb-Friendly: Ensure that buttons and links are large enough to be easily tapped with a thumb without accidentally hitting something else.
+Ensure that buttons and links are large enough to be easily tapped with a thumb without accidentally hitting something else.
 Apple recommends a minimum target size of 44×44 pixels.
+Adequate spacing between elements also improves accessibility and reduces frustration, especially for users browsing on smaller devices.

 Craft Scannable Content